 Funky Geisha– Asian Fusion

 I recommend this place on Thursday evenings.
-We had so much fun eating the delicious Asian fusion food, having drinks, smoking hookah, and vibing all night long.
+We had so much fun eating their Asian fusion food, having drinks, smoking hookah, and vibing all night long.
 They had a DJ when we were there and the place was very lowkey with a fun atmosphere that made you want to dance.
 (They also brought me a cake with sparklers on it, so obviously I love them.)

 Bak By Harrys Steakhouse